ColinKennedy/ways/docs/troubleshooting.rst

 just to make sure that your Context is loading your Plugins.

 Not all Plugin objects are loaded by a Context.
-For example, if a Plugin's "get_platform" method doesn't return the current user's platform, it is excluded.
+For example, if a Plugin's :func:`ways.api.DataPlugin.get_platforms` method doesn't return the current user's platform, it is excluded.
 This Plugin-filtering lets Ways have Plugins with the same hierarchy but conflicting mappings coexist.
 It also lets the user define relative plugins so that Plugins meant for MacOS aren't loaded on Windows.

-To get the raw list of Plugins that a Context can choose from, there is the get_all_plugins method
+To get the raw list of Plugins that a Context can choose from, there is the :func:`ways.api.Context.get_all_plugins` method

 ::